sixty4k/little_tools/aws/ses_tool/README.md

 # SES Tool

-Smart uses the SES service to send automated emails from the Keystone application.
-Occasionally, support will need the SES suppression list reviewed for addresses that have been blocked, to have them unblocked, or otherwise manage the suppression list.
+This tool allows for interacting with the SES suppression list, to review addresses that have been blocked, unblock specific addresses, or clear the whole list.

 This tool is a slightly easier way to do the tasks, rather than directly using the `awscli` directly or via bash scripts.